Is your resume summary impactful?

 The job description is your only window into the mind of the interviewer before the interview.
 Do not waste this opportunity.

-Primarily, the job qualifications is the most important part of the job description including the required:
+Primarily, the job qualifications is the most important part of the job description which includes the following:

 - Education level